SynthSys/OMEROConnect/README.md

 docker run -it -u root --name omero-ide -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=localhost:0 -p 2222:22 omero_ide

 When a container is instantiated and run, the SSH server is automatically started and you can use an X11-enabled client application (such as MobaXTerm or XMing) or simply `ssh -X jovyan@localhost -p 2222` to access the container; the password for the `jovyan` user is in the Dockerfile.
 Once inside the container, run `pycharm &` to launch the Pycharm IDE.
 If the container is stopped, simply running `docker start omero-ide` again will restart it and you can resume development (and access any files you have been working on). *N.B.* removing the container will delete any files you have been working on; either mount your code in a rw directory on your host or sync the files you are working on regularly.

+To mount a host folder on the guest file system in Windows:

+docker run -it -u root --name omero-ide -v /tmp/.X11-unix:/tmp/.X11-unix -v '/C/Users/J Bloggs/Documents/code_projects/OMEROConnect/omero_jupyter/notebooks:/home/jovyan/work/query_notebooks:rw' -v '/C/Users/J Bloggs/Documents/code_projects/pyOmeroUpload:/home/jovyan/work/pyOmeroUpload:rw' -e DISPLAY=localhost:0 -p 2222:22 omero_ide

+**N.B.** In the event that the Windows Firewall settings are configured to 'Block all incoming connections', that must be disabled and then the drive must be un-shared in the Docker Desktop settings, applied, then shared again and applied.
+Otherwise, the directory will appear to be mounted but none of the sub-directories and files will be available in the guest.